Cambrai: Middle Ages

 When the Treaty of Verdun in 843 split Charlemagne's empire into three parts, the county of Cambrai fell into Lothaire's kingdom.
-However, upon the death of Lothair II, who had no heir, king Charles the Bald tried to gain control of his kingdom by having himself consecrated at Metz.
+Upon the death of Lothair II, who had no heir, king Charles the Bald tried to gain control of his kingdom by having himself consecrated at Metz.
 Cambrai thus reverted, but only briefly, to the Western Frankish Realm.
 In 870 the town was destroyed by the Normans.